m3brown/social-environment/README.md

 #### Continuous Integration

-<a href="http://www.excella.com">Excella</a> uses Jenkins as a Continuous Integration Server and established a delivery pipeline to build, and test the software.
+<a href="http://www.excella.com">Excella</a> uses Jenkins as a Continuous Integration Server and established a delivery pipeline to build and test the software.
 This action is performed automatically every time new code is pushed to the git repository.
 * The Jenkins <a href="http://build.social-environment.com/jenkins/job/social-environment"/>build history</a> is available to the public.
 * Jenkins is configured to use Cobertura, a static code analysis tool, to report unit test coverage and other analysis.
 Test results are available <a href="http://build.social-environment.com/jenkins/job/social-environment/75/cobertura/ ">here</a>.
 * Test results and code coverage are also automatically updated at the top of this README.